 Getting closer!
 A master's degree is the minimum level of education required for Vermont counseling certification.
 Your next step should be to contact schools offering master's programs in counseling, or a related field to find out how you can enroll in a program that interests you.
 Request information from additional schools offering counseling programs in Vermont to get started.

 Make sure the schools you contact provide the appropriate experience requirements for Vermont counseling licensure.
 Information regarding supervision requirements can be found on the following Allied Health Practitioner's Board webpage.

-You will find a checklist and instructions for completing your application packet in the downloadable application document.
+You can find a checklist and instructions for completing your application packet in the downloadable application document.
 Download the application here.

-You will also need to complete 3000 hours of supervised work experience over a time period of no less than 2 years.
-In addition, 2000 of these hours need to be direct practice.
+Complete 3000 hours of supervised work experience over a time period of no less than 2 years.
+In addition, 2000 of these hours should be direct practice.
 More details about supervision requirements and supervisor qualifications can be found on the application and in the rules section of the following Vermont Office of Professional Regulation webpage.